You become a member of Under One Roof by registering and completing an online application though this website.

 We advertise properties as requested by our partner landlords on www.U-1-R.co.uk every week.

-Every Thursday at 00.01am our available homes go live.
+Every Thursday morning at 00.01am our available homes go live.
 You then have until 11.59pm the following Monday to bid online.
-You can bid for up three homes every week.
+You can bid at any time during the bidding cycle and for up three homes every week.

 You can view all properties that we are advertising when the bidding cycle is open.

 When you log in to your account you will only see the properties that you meet the eligibility criteria for and are able to bid on.

 Further details on eligibility can be found in the Allocations Policy

 From time to time we will advertise properties available on the ‘Anytime’ adverts page.